International

 Programmes with partner universities

-In Liechtenstein, the Erasmus+ programme is coordinated by the AIBA – Agency for International Education Affairs as the national agency.
+In Liechtenstein, Erasmus+ is coordinated by AIBA – the Agency for International Educational Affairs, which acts as the National Agency.